In the trading world.

 The “cup portion” resembles the bottom of a bowl or a “U” shape with equal highs.

-The “handle” portion is formed at the right side of the cup, usually in form of a flag.
+The “handle” portion is formed at the right side of the cup, usually in the form of a flag.

 On its completion, the price is expected to push upwards and therefore, resume its uptrend.